All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Muscle Loss

 This is the most immediate and damaging consequence.
-When calories drop too low, your body increases muscle protein breakdown to fuel essential functions.
+When calories drop too low, your body increases muscle protein breakdown to fuel important functions.
 On semaglutide, where weight loss is already rapid, adding severe caloric restriction can push lean mass loss to 40 percent or more of total weight lost.
 GLP-1 diet muscle preservation

 Metabolic Adaptation